MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/customize-pages.md

 1. To add a component, hover over the section where you'd like to place the component, and then select **+**.
 You can then choose between the available components.

     :::image type="content" source="media/common/component-options.png" alt-text="The add component menu options.":::

+    You can drag and drop sections, columns, and components to re-arrange them on a page.

+    To drag an object, left-click and hold down the mouse button, or press the space bar while it is focused.
+Next, drag the object to the target area using the mouse or keyboard arrows.
+Drop zones will appear to indicate where the object can be placed.
+Once you reach the drop zone, release the left mouse button or press the space bar to drop the object.

 1. To delete a component, choose the component on the canvas and then select **Delete**.